Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/performance-and-caching.md

 --8<-- "includes/abbreviations.md"

 !!!info "Best Practice"
-    For the rare occurrence that our systems go down, we support and strongly recommend using local defaults for all your experiments.
+    On the rare occurrence that our systems go down, we recommend using local defaults for all your experiments.

 ## Local Evaluation